 - Initial Equity Grants.
-Each non-employee director who first became a member of our board of directors prior to November 2008 received an initial option to purchase 25,000 shares of our common stock.
-Each non-employee director who first became a member of our board of directors between November 2008 and December 31, 2009 received (i) an initial option to purchase 10,000 shares of our common stock and (ii) initial restricted stock units (RSUs) covering 5,000 shares of our common stock.
-Effective January 1, 2010, each non-employee director who first becomes a member of our board of directors will receive (i) an initial option to purchase 15,000 shares of our common stock and (ii) initial RSUs covering 5,000 shares of our common stock.
+Effective June 14, 2011, each non-employee director who first becomes a member of our board of directors receives a one-time grant of restricted stock units (RSUs) with a value of \$150,000, based on the 20-day trading volume-weighted average trading price of eHealth common stock prior to the date of grant.
+Prior to June 14, 2011, each non-employee director who first became a member of our board of directors received (i) an initial option to purchase 15,000 shares of our common stock and (ii) initial RSUs covering 5,000 shares of our common stock.
 These initial equity award grants occur when the director takes office.
 A director who previously was employed by us is not eligible for this grant.
 Provided the non-employee director continues in service with us, 25% of the initial option vests one year after the date of grant, and the balance vests in equal monthly installments over the following 36 months.
 The RSUs vest annually over four years from the date of grant. - Annual Equity Grants.
-Each non-employee director also receives an annual equity grant on the date of each annual stockholders' meeting.
-Prior to the 2009 annual stockholders' meeting, each non-employee director received an annual option to purchase 6,250 shares of our common stock.
-All of these annual options have fully vested as of the date of this proxy statement.
-At the conclusion of the 2009 annual stockholders' meeting, each non-employee director received (i) an option to purchase 3,250 shares of our common stock and (ii) RSUs covering 1,625 shares of our common stock.
-Upon the conclusion of the 2010 Annual Meeting and each regular annual meeting of our stockholders held in the years thereafter, each non-employee director will receive (i) an option to purchase 7,500 shares of our common stock and (ii) RSUs covering 3,000 shares of our common stock.
+Effective June 14, 2011, each non-employee director continuing service on our board of directors also receives, on the date of each annual stockholders' meeting, an annual grant of RSUs with a value of \$150,000, based on the 20-day volume-weighted average trading price prior to the date of grant.
+Prior to June 14, 2011, each non-employee director received (i) an option to purchase 7,500 shares of our common stock and (ii) RSUs covering 3,000 shares of our common stock.
 Both the options and the RSUs vest as to 100% of the shares subject to the grant on the day prior to our annual stockholder meeting approximately one year following the grant date.
 A new director will not receive the initial grant and an annual grant in the same calendar year.
-A non-employee director who was previously employed by us is eligible for these annual grants. - Equity awards granted to non-employee directors under the 2006 Equity Incentive Plan will become fully vested upon a change in control of us. - The exercise price of each non-employee director's option will be equal to the fair value of our common stock on the option grant date.
+A non-employee director who was previously employed by us is eligible for these annual grants. - · Equity awards granted to non-employee directors under the 2006 Equity Incentive Plan will become fully vested upon a change in control of eHealth.

+- The exercise price of each non-employee director's option will be equal to the fair value of our common stock on the option grant date.
 To the extent permitted by applicable law, a director may pay the exercise price by using cash, shares of common stock that the director already owns or an immediate sale of the option shares through a broker designated by us. - The non-employee director options have a 10-year term.
 However, all non-employee director options expire 12 months after the director leaves our board of directors due to death or disability or three months after the director leaves our board for any other reason.